oscar-system/oscar-website/meetings/Meeting-11-2018/program.md

 ### Continuous integration (CI)

 Various formats of tests
-  * Unit tests & Regression tests
+  * Unit tests & Regression tests:
     Short tests, can be run for every commit/PR
-  * Integration tests
+  * Integration tests:
     Longer tests, for stability and compatibility of the whole ecosystem
   * Monitoring of performance: Monitor test times